lovishvadh/ai-batch-reviewer-copilot/README.md

 4. **Use Summary**: Start with the summary to understand the overall scope
 5. **Iterative Process**: Make changes based on feedback, then regenerate prompts
 6. **Team Workflow**: Share the generated prompts with team members for collaborative review
+7. **Clean Output**: The tool automatically cleans up old files, keeping your workspace organized
+8. **Keep Old Files**: Use `--keep-old` flag if you want to preserve previous prompt files

 ## Troubleshooting